lboynton/XMPP-Client/README.txt

 To compile the application just type ant.
-This should create a dist directory containing the B382.jar file.
+This should create a dist directory containing the XMPP_Client.jar file.
 It should also copy the lib directory to the dist folder as these are required runtime libraries.